yennhi95zz/e-commerce-chatbot-using-openai/README.md

 Get UNLIMITED access to every story on Medium with just $1/week ▶ [HERE](https://medium.com/@yennhi95zz/membership)

 For a more advanced e-commerce chatbot, additional training is necessary.
 Comet LLM simplifies the development of Chatbot Language Models, enhancing your workflow by serving as a valuable tool for logging, visualizing prompts and chains.
-It helps identify effective strategies, streamline troubleshooting, and ensure workflow reproducibility, providing insights for efficient model development and optimization.
+It helps identify effective strategies, streamline troubleshooting, and ensure workflow reproducibility, providing insights for efficient model development and optimization.[READ MORE](https://github.com/comet-ml/comet-llm)

 ## License
 This project is licensed under the [MIT License](LICENSE).
 Feel free to use and modify the code as needed.